BGU-SE-Courses/2025-mbt-z/Provengo/README.md

 ```

 5. We repeated steps 1-4 until we were satisfied with the result.
 6. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [here]($$*TODO* write the link$$).
+The video is in the github under submitted files.
 7. We copied the generated graph of the model to a file named [model.pdf](submission-files/model.pdf) inside the submission-files directory.

 ### Test files

 The test data is in [data.js](Moodle/data/data.js), the set of possible actions is in [actions.js](Moodle/spec/js/actions.js), and the behavior of the system is in [behavior.js](Moodle/spec/js/behavior.js).
 See the files for a detailed description.

-$$*TODO*: Make sure that the text inside the files is informative, self-explanatory, and properly written (meaningful variable names, no magic number, etc.).
-Specifically, write for each bthread a comment that explain what it does and make sure that the bthread's name reflects its purpose.
-See the file for an example.$$

 ## How we tested the system